John C. Meyer: Korean War

 Meyer then returned to a tactical flying unit in August 1950 when he assumed command of the 4th Fighter Wing at New Castle, Delaware.
 He took the North American F-86 Sabre jet wing to Korea where it flew in the First United Nations Counteroffensive and Chinese Communist Forces Spring Offensive campaigns.

-In December 1950, Meyer, led a flight of eight F-86 Sabres against 15 MiG-15s in the first major all-jet fighter battle in history.
+On December 22, 1950, Meyer, led a flight of eight F-86 Sabres against 15 MiG-15s in the first major all-jet fighter battle in history.
 The flight downed six MiGs without sustaining any losses.

 During the war, he destroyed two MiG-15 aircraft, bringing his total of enemy aircraft destroyed (air and ground) in both World War II and Korean War to 39½.

 Postwar assignments

 After a tour of duty as Director of Operations for Air Defense Command and Continental Air Defense Command, General Meyer graduated from the Air War College, Maxwell Air Force Base, Alabama, in June 1956, and was retained as an instructor at the college.
 He was then assigned to Strategic Air Command (SAC) where he commanded two air divisions in the Northeast United States.
 In July 1962 he moved to SAC headquarters at Offutt Air Force Base, as the deputy director of plans, and also served as the commander-in-chief of SAC's representative to the Joint Strategic Target Planning Staff.

 In November 1963 General Meyer assumed command of the Tactical Air Command's Twelfth Air Force with headquarters at James Connally AFB in Waco, Texas.
 Twelfth Air Force provided tactical air units for joint logistic and close air support training with Army ground units stationed in the western half of the United States.
 In February 1966 he was assigned to the Organization of the United States Joint Chiefs of Staff where he served first as deputy director and then vice director of the Joint Staff.
 In May 1967 he became the director of operations on the Joint Staff.

-Meyer became the vice chief of staff of the United States Air Force in August 1969, remaining in that post through April 1972.
+Meyer became 12th Vice Chief of Staff of the United States Air Force on 1st August 1969, remaining in that post until 30th April 1972.
 On May 1, 1972, he became the seventh commander-in-chief of the Strategic Air Command, and the director of the Joint Strategic Target Planning Staff.
 As commander of SAC from 1972 to 1974, he directed Operation Linebacker II, the 'Christmas Bombing' of North Vietnam.

-On January 3, 1973, general Meyer visited Andersen Air Base on Guam, on a morale-boosting trio after The ‘Christmas Bombing’ had placed heavy strains on the morale and cohesion of the B-52 bomber squadrons.
-In a Q&A session with crews, Meyers answers prompted such anger among the airmen, that some walked out in disgust, while other pelted the general with coke cans and furniture.
-In “Vietnam - An Epic Tragedy” historian Max Hastings describes it as one of the most extraordinary episodes in the history of SAC”.
+On January 3, 1973, general Meyer visited Andersen Air Base on Guam, on a morale-boosting trip after The 'Christmas Bombing' had placed heavy strains on the morale and cohesion of the B-52 bomber squadrons.
+In a Q&A session with crews, Meyer's answers prompted such anger among the airmen, that some walked out in disgust, while other pelted the general with coke cans and furniture.
+In "Vietnam - An Epic Tragedy" historian Max Hastings describes it as one of the most extraordinary episodes in the history of SAC.